neos/doctools/TheDefinitiveGuide/PartIII/Persistence.rst

 	     */
 	    protected $posts;

 	    ...

 	}

-The first annotation to note is the *@Entity* annotation, which tells the persistence framework it needs to persist Blog instances if they have been added to a Repository.
-In the Blog class we have some member variables, they are persisted as well by default.
-The persistence framework knows their types by looking at the *@var* annotation you use anyway when documenting your code (you do document your code, right?).
+The first annotation to note is the ``@Entity`` annotation, which tells the persistence framework it needs to persist ``Blog`` instances if they have been added to a Repository.
+In the ``Blog`` class we have some member variables, they are persisted as well by default.
+The persistence framework knows their types by looking at the ``@var??  annotation you use anyway when documenting your code (you do document your code, right?).

 The *@Column* annotation on ``$title`` is an optimisation since we allow only 80 chars anyway.
-In case of the
-$posts property the persistence framework persists the objects held in that ArrayCollection as independent objects in a one-to-many relationship.
+In case of the ``$posts`` property the persistence framework persists the objects held in that ``ArrayCollection`` as independent objects in a one-to-many relationship.
 Apart from those annotations your domain object's code is completely unaware of the persistence infrastructure.

 Let's conclude by taking a look at the BlogRepository code: